robbo-one/fundamentals-of-javascript-practice/README.md

 ## Installation

-First, jump into a working directory and clone the repository from GitHub.
+First, in your terminal, navigate to your `workspace` directory and clone the repository from GitHub.
 Don't forget, you can use the `TAB` key to complete long directory names (but not GitHub URLs!).

 ```
 cd workspace
 git clone https://github.com/[COHORT-YEAR]/kata-objects-and-arrays
 cd kata-objects-and-arrays
+git checkout -b "YOURNAME_YOURPARTNERSNAME"
 npm install
 ```

-The last command installs a bunch of stuff that you'll need to make the exercise work correctly.
-Wait until it's done and then type:
+The last command installs external dependencies used by the exercise.

+## The first test

+To run the first test from your terminal:

 ```
 npm test getGreeting